How to add to your skills as a plumber

 Becoming Gas Safe registered

-Unsurprisingly, It’s common for qualified plumbers to add gas work to their capabilities, allowing them to offer a more complete service.
+Unsurprisingly, it’s common for qualified plumbers to add gas work to their capabilities, allowing them to offer a more complete service.

 Anyone wanting to legally and safely carry out gas work must be a member of the Gas Safe Register.
 Able Skills offers a range of gas courses to suit all levels of experience that will ensure you’re up to the standard needed for Gas Safe registration.

-Looking for new ways to expand your plumbing skillset?
 Able Skills has a wide variety of training courses that are perfect for any plumber wanting to add new services to their offering.
 To find the course that’s perfect for you, we recommend popping into our training centre for a chat.
-If you can’t make it in, feel free to give us a call on 01322 280 202 or request a brochure online.
+If you can’t make it in, feel free to give us a call on 01322 280 202.